spec-framework/website/docs/quickstart.md

 	items: Smalltalk classes
 	openWithSpec.

-"And many more are waiting for you!"
+"And many more widgets are waiting for you!"
 {% endhighlight %}